 Group 5 : Creative, Technical and Vocational:

-- Art & Design, Business Studies, Information and Communication Technology as well as Physical Education
+Art & Design, Business Studies, Information and Communication Technology

-The ICE results are published in three levels:
+The ICE result is published in 3 levels:

 - Merit - Grade C or above in 5 subjects and grade F or above in 2 subjects

-Hence we recommend that students offer nine subjects, to enhance the possibilities of achieving the best results.
+We recommend our students to take 9 subjects to enhance their chances of achieving the best results.